[ Dr. Githuka George - Head: Division Of National Malaria Program ]

 - To participate in research, monitoring and evaluation of malaria activities.

-The Malaria Interagency Coordinating Committee (MICC) is the national technical coordinating agency for the National Malaria Control Program.
+The Malaria Health Sector Working Group (MHSWG) is the national technical coordinating agency for the Division of National Malaria Control Programme.

-The specific TORs for the MICC include the following:
+The specific TORs for the Malaria Health Sector Working Group (MHSWG)

-- Advising and guiding the Ministry of Health on national malaria policy, strategies and priorities including cross-border issues.
+1. To advise and guide the Ministry of Health on malaria policy, strategies and priorities, including cross-border issues

-- Advising and guiding the NMCP and other implementing partners on the content and organisation of their work plans on malaria.
+3. To advise and guide the NMCP and other implementing partners on the implementation of Kenya Malaria Strategy

-- To act as a forum for exchange of information on the partners’ malaria control and research activities.
+4. To act as a forum for exchange of information on partners’ malaria control and research activities

-- To identify and advise on strategic areas for co-ordination at the county, national and international levels.
+5. To identify and advise on strategic areas for coordination at the county, national, and international levels

-- To define and review the output of the technical working groups and sub-committees and to take account of their findings in formulating advice and recommending action.
+6. To define and review the output of committees of experts and sub-committees and take account of their findings in formulating advice and recommending action

-- To receive and review progress and performance reports against set targets.
+7. To receive and review progress and performance reports against set targets

-- To identify problems and obstacles facing the implementation of malaria control activities and recommend solutions.
+8. To identify problems and obstacles to implementation of malaria control activities and recommend solutions

-- To report to the MOH twice a year on the achievements and progress against set objectives.
+9. To provide regular updates to the MOH on achievements and progress against objectives